Traveling, it is a thing in life which let you see and experience everyday something different.

 Every day is long.
-Every day.
+Every single day.

-You wake up, try to set your day for that new environment with right clothes, hygiene and food.
-Every day you experience something new, like you will hitch hike and you meet the greatest person on you trip and you stay with him for days or you get to know all friends and family, you understand by any moment where you actually are or you climb a mountain which takes your breath away or visit a city, take pictures, eat a crazy meals, learn new ways of cooking and using ressources as food, then you sit on the beach and suddenly are surrounded by crazy people, wonder why and suddenly realise that you sit in the middle of a huge beach festival in Goa.
+So you wake up, try to set your day for that new environment with right clothes, hygiene and food.
+Every day you experience something new, you will hitch hike and you maybe meet the greatest person on you trip and you stay with him/her for days, you get to know all his/her friends and family, you understand by any moment where you actually are or you climb a mountain, which takes your breath away or visit a city, take pictures, eat a crazy meals, learn new ways of cooking and using ressources as food, then you sit on the beach and suddenly you are surrounded by crazy people, wonder why and suddenly realise that you sit in the middle of a huge beach festival in Goa.

 When I packed my rucksack, I packed three pair of underwear, three pair of socks, (which I all lost by now), two jumpers, two shirts, one dress, one trousers, one leggings and one pair of warm tides.
-With these clothes I traveled through Turkey from north to the warm south, going rock climbing, to the hot and conservative, more Islamic east and back up to the cold north, passing the border to Georgia, skiing in the Caucasus mountains, passing the contrast-full Armenia with the shabby, broken countryside and the pompous, fancy Yerevan as the main capital, and then entering Iran covering myself with Hijab and Manto, leaving Iran and entering Goa in main season with more then 30 degrees.
+With these clothes I traveled through Turkey from north to the warm south, going rock climbing, to the hot and conservative, more Islamic East and went back up to the cold north, passing the border to Georgia, skiing in the Caucasus mountains, passing the contrast-full Armenia with the shabby, broken countryside and the pompous, fancy Yerevan as the main capital, and then entering Iran covering myself with Hijab and Manto, leaving Iran and entering Goa in India during the main season with more then 30 degrees.

 Hygiene is something you have to be flexible with.
 For me the greatest hygiene luxury goods are a pair of flip flops, my toothbrush, a roll of toilet paper and an incredibly nice smelling soap I brought in Turkey.

-So I kept my German habit and tuck a shower every two days nearly anywhere.
-And if you have to sleep in a dirty smelly place than cover your head in one of your clean clothes and you will be fine.
+Next step is smell: If you have to sleep in a dirty smelly place than cover your head in one of your clean clothes and you will be fine.

 One thing, which always stops you at one point is that you getting tired.
-And you have to sleep.
+So every-day life includes sleep.
 Specially hitch hiking is something, you don't know where you land and dont know where a bed is available.
 But to sleep there is no bed required, if you have nothing else then a sleeping bag, you will survive.
 I am trying to tell myself this everyday.
 To do other things than worry all day about it.
 Being on the run for quite a while, makes you more routined in trusting in lucky coincidents or getting over not so comfortable experiences.

-It's a little bold to ask super spontaneous, but if you explain honestly your situation you will find someone to help you, that's what this platform is for.
+It's a little bold to ask super spontaneous, but if you explain honestly your situation, you will find someone to help you, that's what this platform is for.
 Make it a quick and clear message like "Hi that's me, my situation, I am sorry for being so spontaneously, will you help me?"

 You can try, but this often doesn't work.
 Private people are not going for that business like they do in a hotel and they often can't be bothered to let you into the flat at uncommon times.

 Greatest deals, especially when you are an off-season traveler.
-Specially at night lots of hotels put an special offer online which is definitely worth to check.
+Specially at night lots of hotels put an special offer online, which is definitely worth to check.

-If you travel in summer you shouldn't worry anyway there will be one tree saving you from rain, even though tents are always nice, specially because of animals...well, sleep with your pepper-spray.
+If you travel in summer you shouldn't worry anyway, there will be one tree saving you from rain, even though tents are always nice, specially because of animals...well, sleep with your pepper-spray.